 Intermittent fasting may be the hottest trend for weight loss, but this is a different story.
 Ramadan entails a rigorous fasting regime.
 Only one mealtime is allowed after every sunset and no water/food is consumed from sunrise to sunset, until the fast is broken.
 To pump iron or take it easy?
-Experts have some valuable inputs on how the health-conscious can practise fasting and stay fit, worry-free.
+Experts have some valuable inputs on how the health-conscious can practice fasting and stay fit, worry-free.
 Read on to find out!

 Some Fitness Tips for You